Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

-Neuronal heterogeneity expands the parameter space, thereby giving a way to robust optimizations in complex tasks.
-Given the computational costs associated with simulating subcellular and neuronal-level neuromodulatory processes (e.g., modifying on ion channel parameters), higher-level abstraction is possible using a process similar to simplifying biophysical models and representing the overall properties, such as adaptive firing threshold, which can shift the gain function at the population level \citep{shine_computational_2021}.
+Given the computational costs associated with simulating subcellular and neuronal-level neuromodulatory processes (e.g., ion channel parameters), higher-level abstraction is possible using a process similar to simplifying biophysical models and representing the overall properties, such as adaptive firing threshold, which shifts the gain function at the population level \citep{shine_computational_2021}.
 Furthermore, axonal and dendritic propagation delays, a mechanism that is often overlooked in computational studies, can contribute to the emergence of connectivity patterns.
-Neuromodulators such as DA can alter the excitability of axons, and therefore, the temporal fidelity.
+Neuromodulators can alter the excitability of axons, and therefore, the temporal fidelity.
 Introducing neuronal level heterogeneity can help link these neuron-level mechanisms with network-level dynamics.

-\paragraph{Receptor dynamics} ANN architectures primarily emulate the rapid feedforward flow of information, effectively capturing the short-term plasticity mediated by ionotropic receptors.
-However, they largely overlook the slower, more complex dynamics governed by metabotropic receptors, which play a critical role in higher-order cognitive representations \citep{hasselmo_unexplored_2021}.
-In DNN models that capture the dimension of metaplasticity driven by metabotropic receptors through neuromodulated learning rules \citep{fremaux_neuromodulated_2016}, many other dimensions of effects by these receptors remain unexplored.
+\paragraph{Receptor dynamics} ANNs primarily emulate rapid feedforward information flow, representing short-term plasticity mechanisms analogous to ionotropic receptor dynamics.
+However, the slower and more complex processes governed by metabotropic receptors, which play a critical role in higher-order cognitive representations, are often unexplored \citep{hasselmo_unexplored_2021}.
+Although \citep{fremaux_neuromodulated_2016} incorporated aspects of metaplasticity through neuromodulated learning rules, the broader metabotropic influence -- such as modulation of neuronal excitability, gain or gating -- were still missing.
+Modeling these processes is challenging, as metabotropic signaling depends on intracellular cascades that are computationally expensive to simulate in artificial systems.

-Neuromodulatory signals primarily act through metabotropic receptors, modulating internal neuronal properties and influencing behavior over longer temporal scales.
-These receptors regulate a wide range of physiological functions, including spiking behaviors, gating, and metaplasticity \citep{hasselmo_unexplored_2021}.
-However, modeling the dynamics of metabotropic receptors remains a challenge, as these processes depend on intracellular signaling pathways often resulting in high computational costs, which limits their practicality and scalability in artificial systems.